microsoft/onnxruntime-extensions/docs/custom_ops.md

 ***audio_format:string***

-The format of the audio, by default "wav"
+The format of the audio, by default "wav".

 #### Inputs